Pretty-SFOS/opal/README.md

         $ ./opal-merge-translations ../translations

     Otherwise, run it inside an [`sfdk`](https://docs.sailfishos.org/Develop/Apps/#sfdk-command-line-tool)
-    target, so you'll need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).
+    target, so you will need to run something like the following (replacing `SailfishOS-4.5.0.16EA-aarch64` with one of your targets).

         $ cd libs
         $ sfdk engine exec sb2 -t SailfishOS-4.5.0.16EA-aarch64 \